tgquintela/tgquintela.github.io/_posts/2026-09-15-berlin-2026-pre-election-i.md

 * **Standardized Party Positioning**: Converting empirical datasets from voting advice applications (Wahl-O-Mat, WahlSwiper) and thematic policy audits into normalized 1.0–10.0 numerical scales for each major competing party.
 * **Methodological Mechanics**: Establishing the mathematical scoring formula used to weight parliamentary seat shares against party stances to calculate future coalition policy trajectories.

+With that we will know who is who in Berlin politics and how can we calibrate our policy expectations.

 # Who Really Holds Power in Berlin?
 ### A voting-game analysis of the Abgeordnetenhaus (2023 results)